spc-group/tiled-server/docs/create.md

 #### local data files

+Skip this section if you are just getting started.

 *If* you want tiled to serve data files, the config file becomes longer.
 The `config.yml` file has examples.
 Each file directory tree (including all its subdirectories) is a separate entry in the `config.yml` file and a separate